microsoft/playwright/docs/selectors.md

 `css` is a default engine - any malformed selector not starting with `//` nor starting and ending with a quote is assumed to be a css selector.
 For example, Playwright converts `page.$('span > button')` to `page.$('css=span > button')`.

+Playwright augments standard CSS selectors in two ways, see below for more details:
+* `css` engine pierces open shadow DOM by default.
+* Playwright adds a few custom pseudo-classes like `:visible`.

+#### Shadow piercing

 `css:light` engine is equivalent to [`Document.querySelector`](https://developer.mozilla.org/en/docs/Web/API/Document/querySelector) and behaves according to the CSS spec.
 However, it does not pierce shadow roots, which may be inconvenient when working with [Shadow DOM and Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
 For that reason, `css` engine pierces shadow roots.
-More specifically, every [Descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator) pierces an arbitrary number of open shadow roots, including the implicit descendant combinator at the start of the selector.
+More specifically, any [Descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator) or [Child combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator) pierces an arbitrary number of open shadow roots, including the implicit descendant combinator at the start of the selector.

 `css` engine first searches for elements in the light dom in the iteration order, and then recursively inside open shadow roots in the iteration order.
 It does not search inside closed shadow roots or iframes.

-#### Examples

 ```html
 <article>